aimldl/envs-and-tools/docker/en/INSTALL-Nvidia_Docker_on_Ubuntu.md

     install_docker_on_ubuntu
     configure_docker_on_ubuntu
 else
-    echo "${COMMAND} exists.
+    echo "${COMMAN D} exists.
 Skipping to install and configure it ..." fi

 ## 3. Install NVIDIA Docker